janus-llm/tree-sitter-ibmhlasm/README.md

 IBM HLASM grammar for [tree-sitter](https://github.com/tree-sitter/tree-sitter).

-This is still a WIP and currently does not support:
+This is still a WIP - there may be bugs, and not all features are supported (macros, etc.)
-* macros
-* etc.